piotr-rusin/yule/README.md

 * paginated list of published blog posts, displayed on the main page
 * blog pages displayed in the top navigation menu
 * admin panel with a paginated table of articles and a form page for creating and editing them
-* saving posts and pages with different statuses
+* saving posts and pages as drafts or published posts
 * automatic, schedulable publication of posts and pages
 * config-file based configuration
 * automatic database schema migrations with custom scripts
 * unit and integration tests
+* support for content written in Markdown

 ## Configuration